|This page was published to the web on Pepper's 14th

 sharp knife though your physical side is slowing you down.

-You don't go on walk walks anymore and I stay home with you when
+You don't go on walk walks anymore and I stay home with you so

-Sage goes out.
-You have done well learn my silly sign language hand signals.
+Diana and Sage now walk alone.
+You have done well to learn my silly sign language hand signals.

 I regret not having taught you sooner though your whiffer and